hyperledger/anoncreds-spec/spec/w3c_representation.md

 In the context of W3C AnonCreds credentials, credential subject property is compliant with the following statements:

-- credentials will always include claims about only one subjects.
+- Credentials always include claims about only one subjects.
-    - So that `credentialSubject` property will always be represented as an object entry, but not an array.
+    - So that `credentialSubject` property is always represented as an object entry, but not an array.
-- credentials claims are always represented as key value pairs, where `value` is the `raw` value of CL credential attributes.
+- Credentials claims are always represented as key value pairs, where `value` is the `raw` value of CL credential attributes.
     - encoded CL credential values are not included in the credential subject